melgarcia21/rtu-iflde/tasks/context.md

 ### styles

 This directory contains global and component-specific styles.
 The main global stylesheet is `globals.css`.
+It also includes:

+- `base.css`: Base styles and CSS variables.
+- `components.css`: Styles for individual components.
+- `layout.css`: Styles for layout components like Navbar and Footer.
+- `sections.css`: Styles for different sections of the application.
+- `utilities.css`: Utility classes for common styles.

 # Pages and Content